ACOS Amazon: Calculating ACOS For PPC

 First, let’s explain the classic method for calculating Amazon ACOS, and then we’ll explain the newest formula (developed in 2023) after.

 In essence, the ACOS definition is simple.
 So, what does ACOS mean for your campaigns?
-ACOS, Advertising Cost of Sales, is how much you spend on advertising per dollar of revenue you make.
+ACOS, or Advertising Cost of Sales, is how much you spend on advertising per dollar of revenue you make.

 Knowing the ACOS definition helps you see if your ad dollars are really paying off or just burning a hole in your pocket.
+Whether you’re aiming for a good ACOS Amazon or exploring how to achieve a target ACOS Amazon, understanding this metric is crucial for success.

 You can also think of ACOS as the ratio of ad spend in contrast with the target sales.
+It’s a fundamental concept in Amazon PPC, offering insight into how your advertising budget translates into revenue.

-If you’re wondering how to calculate ACOS, the formula is simple: ACoS = Total Ad Spend / Total Sales.
+If you’re wondering how to calculate ACOS, the formula is simple: ACOS = Total Ad Spend ÷ Total Sales.

 ACoS Formula